-The Group financial statements consolidate those of the parent company and all of its subsidiaries up to June 30, 2012.
-Electrovaya exercises control through 100% of the voting rights of its subsidiaries, 1408871 Ontario Inc., Electrovaya Corp., Electrovaya Company, Electrovaya USA Inc., Electrovaya Global SRL (dormant) and Electrovaya ApS (inactive).
-All subsidiaries have the same reporting dates as their parent company.
+The Group financial statements consolidate those of the parent company and all of its subsidiaries up to September 30, 2012.
+Electrovaya exercises control through 100% of the voting rights of its subsidiaries, 1408871 Ontario Inc., Electrovaya Corp., Electrovaya Company, Electrovaya USA Inc., Electrovaya Global SRL (dormant), Electrovaya ApS (inactive) and through 99.6% of the voting rights of Miljobil Grenland A.S. ("MGB").
+All subsidiaries have the same reporting dates as their parent company except for MBG which has a March 31, 2012 year-end.
 All inter-company balances and transactions have been eliminated upon consolidation.
 Amounts reported in the financial statements of subsidiaries have been adjusted when necessary to ensure consistency with the accounting policies adopted by the Group.